 Additionally, a wealth manager may serve as the central point of contact for a client.
 This involves coordinating communications and relationships with their various financial experts, such as an attorney, accountant or insurance agent.

 Wealth managers primarily serve affluent clients who have large amounts of investable assets.
 These clients are typically referred to as high-net-worth or ultra-high-net-worth individuals.
-For reference, the U.S. Securities and Exchange Commission (SEC) defines a high-net-worth individual as someone who has at least $750,000 in AUM or has a net worth of $1.5 million or more.
+For reference, the U.S. Securities and Exchange Commission (SEC) defines a high-net-worth individual as someone who has at least $750,000 in assets under management (AUM) or has a net worth of $1.5 million or more.

 Wealth managers usually require prospective clients to have a certain amount of investable assets before they’ll agree to work with them.
 Account minimums vary wildly from firm to firm.
 However, they can often be anywhere from $5,000 all the way up to millions of dollars.

 Like most financial advisors, wealth managers often charge clients using a set annual fee schedule.
-In most cases, these fees are based on a percentage of the client’s overall assets under management (AUM).
+In most cases, these fees are based on a percentage of the client’s overall AUM.
 Fee rates usually come in somewhere around 1%, though they can vary higher or lower than that as well.
 Clients with higher AUM levels may have lower fee rates.

-Other wealth managers may charge fixed annual fees, hourly fees or some combination of the two.
-However, even if your wealth manager charges only a percentage of AUM, you may be paying more than just that.
-Percentage fees don’t account for the underlying expenses charged by mutual funds and exchange-traded funds (ETFs), or for trading fees.
+Other wealth managers may charge fixed fees, hourly fees or some combination of the two.
+However, even if your wealth manager only charges a percentage of AUM, you may be paying more than just that.
+Percentage fees don’t account for the underlying expenses associated with brokerages, funds and trading.
+The only exception to this is if the wealth manager uses a wrap fee program, which involves bundling all expenses into a single annual rate.

 How to Choose a Wealth Manager